julielerudulier/Projects/Causes of Customer Churn with Cox’s Proportional Hazards model/README.md

 ## Causes of Customer Churn

-In this project I used Cox’s Proportional Hazards model to examine a contractual churn dataset to quickly identify the factors associated with the loss of customers.
+In this project, I used Cox’s Proportional Hazards model to examine a contractual churn dataset to quickly identify the factors associated with the loss of customers.

 #### Language:
 - Python